plain-plain-text/atom-config/README.md

 ## Installation and Usage

+These instructions presume that you have Atom already installed.

 ### MacOS

 1. Ensure `apm` is installed, by opening Atom, going to the “Atom” menu, and choosing “Install Shell Commands.”
 Do so (typing in your password when prompted) until you see “The shell commands `atom` and `apm` are installed.”